pragm/pragmnote/README.md

 Pull Requests are appreciated and welcomed.

+Pragm was once a small idea of creating a multiuser note taking application.

+Now it's became quite big.
+So... we need your help.
+If you are comfortable using HTML, CSS and Javascript feel free to contact us. info@pragm.de

 ## Features/Already Done/Current Siutation:

 - Pragm is a RichText.editor which has a (currently) simple file-explorer